Southeast

 Rent A Pontoon Boat or Jet Skis

-After checking in, we went down to the dock to our pontoon boat.
-Since my husband had driven a pontoon boat before she skipped the basics for us.
-She reviewed how to operate different things on that specific boat and gave us ideas of where we should head.
+After checking in, we went to the dock for our pontoon boat.
+Since my husband had driven a pontoon boat before, she skipped the basics for us.
+She reviewed how to operate different things on that specific boat and gave us ideas of where to head.

 Pro tip: If the boat won’t crank after turning the key… make sure it’s not in neutral.
 No reason…

-When we returned to the dock Kaley was there to guide us back in and help us gather up all our belongings from the boat.
-It was a fantastic afternoon and I would recommend the experience to anyone.
+When we returned to the dock, Kaley was there to guide us back in and help us gather all our belongings from the boat.
+It was a fantastic afternoon, and I would recommend the experience to anyone.

 For more speed on the water, the Flora-Bama Marina rents jet skis.
 Fishing charters are available, too.
 Located at 29603 Pesidido Beach Blvd. in Orange Beach.